mscott0422/cs430Assignment5/README.txt

 1. Insert credentials for JDBC into the servlets, such as username at the end of the JDBC URL

+2. Install the Community Server Connectors extension

+3. Right-click on the COmmunity Server Connector and click "Start"

+4. Create New Server and download apache-tomcat-8.5.50

-2. Run "mvn clean"
+5. Run "mvn clean"

-3. Run "mvn compile"

-4. Run "mvn package"
+6. Run "mvn package"

-5. There will be a .war file created that canbe run on the server.
+7. There will be a .war file created that can be run on the server.

-6. Download a local webserver such as tomcat, this code was tested using apache-tomcat-8.5.50

-7. click on the .war file and run it on the server
+8. click on the .war file and run it on the server

-8. Open a browser with "http://localhost:8080/cs430assignment5/" or open the browser in the IDE
+9. Open a browser with "http://localhost:8080/assignment5/" or open the browser in the IDE